Lucas-Peterson/Lucas-Peterson/README.md

 ## Hi there 👋 I am Lucas Peterson

 ##  About Me
-I am 16 y.o schoolchild, i am learning data science with python.
+I am 16 y.o schoolkid, i am learning data science with python.
 Also have interest in Telegram Bots.
 Right now live in Germany.
 Have 680 points in the Codewars.
 Started this github profile, when tried to make a small shooter game in UE4 with my friends.

 ##  Interests